ck4957/practice-leetcode/NOTES.md

 constant: O(1)
 logarithmic: O(log n) - reduces the problem size by half each time
+linear: O(n)

-linear: O(n) - processes each element once
+- processes each element once
+- Summing linear operations: - First iterationg over array - in seperate loop, iteration over array again - another loop doing something - O(n) + O(n) + O(n) = O(n)
   linearithmic: O(n log n) - combines linear and logarithmic
   quadratic: O(n^2) - nested iterations over the data
   exponential: O(2^n) - solutions that build on previous solutions
   factorial: O(n!) - all permutations of the input

 Space Complexity: describes the amount of memory space required by an algorithm as a function of the length of the input.